 - Any numbers that are mentioned, should be written in English.

-- While writing names, don’t use any salutations or titles.
+- While writing names, don’t use any salutations or titles

 - Send only the documents that are needed to support the information being changed.
-For example, if you are requesting for your date of birth to be corrected, don’t send the DOB documents along with address/ID proof documents.

-Faqs For Updating Aadhar Card Details
+FAQs for Updating Aadhaar Card Details

 - What are the details which can be updated online?